 A study published in Environment International (2022) detected microplastics in the blood of 77% of people analyzed.
 These particles come from food packaging, synthetic clothing, tires, cosmetics, and the degradation of plastics in the environment.

-A 2025 study in Brain Medicine (PMC12162106) provided the first evidence that therapeutic apheresis may remove microplastic-like particles from extracted plasma.
+A 2025 study in Brain Medicine (PMC12162106) provided an early signal that double-filtration therapeutic apheresis may remove microplastic-like particles from extracted material.
 In 21 patients with post-infectious chronic fatigue syndrome, 14 polymer-like signals were detected in the eluate, including polyamide 6 (nylon 6) and polyurethane.
 The caveat matters: the authors did not quantify total blood microplastic reduction or prove direct clinical benefit.
-Larger studies should measure plasma before and after apheresis and use quantitative methods such as pyrolysis-GC/MS.

 Inflammatory and Senescent Proteins